russurquhart1/Russ_SC_Test/spectro_docs/docs/exec.md

 # Debug with Kubectl `exec` Command

-The `kubectl exec` command enables you to execute any commands that are installed on your pod.
+The `kubectl exec` command enables you to execute any command installed on your pod.
 As a debugging action, you can execute any debugging tools installed on your pod.
 The following procedure shows how to use this command.

 :::note
 This command requires an active and running Kubernetes namespace.